 Hello Florida, let’s talk about the root canal procedure (“endodontic therapy” in dentist-speak).
-The root canal may be the most cringe-worthy dental treatment commonly done today, but it is important that dental patients in the Tarpon Springs, East Lake, and Clearwater areas know what is happening during this anxiety-inducing, though routine, procedure.
+The root canal may be the most cringe-worthy dental treatment commonly done today, but it is important that dental patients in the East Lake, East Lake, and Clearwater areas know what is happening during this anxiety-inducing, though routine, procedure.

 At the center of each tooth is a very small tissue called the pulp.
 This thread-like tissue can become damaged due to…